Endorsements

 Endorsements appear on:

-- Search results (endorsement count)
+- Search results (endorsement count badge)

 - Author profiles (endorsements given)

-Endorser Eligibility
+Endorser Visibility

 - Account age

-- Number of authored preprints
+- Number of authored eprints

 - Verification status (e.g., ORCID linked)